-The First-Year Experience team remains committed to supporting our students, staff, and faculty members during this challenging semester.
+The First-Year Experience team remains committed to supporting our students, staff, and faculty members.
 We are working remotely at this time and are available for faculty consultations, meetings, and student questions via phone, email, or video conference.
-If you have questions, need support, or would like to schedule a time to meet, please click on a program to email the appropriate team— First-year Interest Groups, Transfer-Year Experience, Signature Courses, 360 Connections.
+If you have questions, need support, or would like to schedule a time to meet, please click on a program to email the appropriate team— First-Year Interest Groups, Transfer-Year Experience, Signature Courses, 360 Connections.

 The First-Year Experience Office supports every single first-year student as they make The University of Texas at Austin their new home.

 Participate in a 360 Connection, a small group of first-year students who meet regularly, and start your experience on the Forty Acres as part of a supportive community.

 First-Year Interest Groups (FIGs)

 Join a First-Year Interest Group and take two to three courses with other new students who share your interests.
 Your FIG will also have an undergraduate mentor and a staff member to help you throughout the semester.
 Even on the first day of school, you will have friends sitting next to you in class.

 Connect with top-level faculty during your first year on campus in your Signature Course (UGS 302 and UGS 303).
 Offered on a variety of topics, these rigorous, interdisciplinary courses help students transition to college-level academics and introduce valuable university resources.